William Fernihough: Biography

 Fernihough served his apprenticeship at George Forrester and Company at Vauxhall, Liverpool.
 He was present at the firm during the period when the company built locomotives for the Dublin and Kingstown Railway.
 Nock specifically terms these locomotives "notorious outside cylindered 's", the combination of outside cylinders wide apart at the front, unbalanced wheels and short wheelbase contributing to a oscillating motion and a nickname of "Boxers".
 While the issues were contained by a combination of the D&KR adding trailing wheels, using a stronger trackbed and limiting excessive speed Fernihough would have been aware of the issues.

 Subsequently he was employed at Edward Bury's who had a nearby workshop in Liverpool.
-Bury had significant contract to supply the London and Birmingham Railway at this time, but Fernihough is noted as working in the Liverpool workshops.
+Bury had a significant contract to supply the London and Birmingham Railway at this time, but Fernihough is noted as working in the Liverpool workshops.
 Bury's locomotives had inside-cylinders and would have been less susceptible to oscillations, though the crank-axle could be a weakspot.